 Social media is an excellent platform for promotion; cross or otherwise.
-It allows businesses access too many consumers some of which who are neither customers of the hotel nor the airline.
-Be sure to mention your partner’s business on any social media campaigns that you do in order to drum up sales.
-Setting up contests on social media can also serve to promote sales for both businesses such as Adagold Aviation, who hook up with other travel brands to multiply impact through cross promotions and have been using social media as a way of attracting new clients for several years now.
+It allows businesses to access too many consumers some of which who are neither customers of the hotel nor the airline.
+Be sure to mention your partner’s business on any social media campaigns that you do to drum up sales.
+Setting up contests on social media can also serve to promote sales for both businesses such as Adagold Aviation, which hook up with other travel brands to multiply impact through cross-promotions and have been using social media as a way of attracting new clients for several years now.

 This post comes from Sarah Smith, who writes for Noosh Catering.
 The folks at Noosh are always working closely with hoteliers to ensure that conferences and big events hosted on hotel premises are memorable experiences.